bvision/express/README.md

 goals towards modularity were in fact achieved.
 This application will show you some of what's possible.

+## Using it

+Unless you want to help out, you probably shouldn't use it yet.
+It's not entirely done.

+But if you insist, just install the gem and run `express new <your app name>`.

+You can then run your generated app with `rails server`, `rackup`, or `shotgun`, like any other Rack app.

 ## How Fast?

 Express: